Best Accessories for your Kamado Joe - A Helpful Buying Guide

 Assuming you don’t have the option to put in an outdoor kitchen (or you already built one like I did WITHOUT a KJ and you don’t want to modify it), AND assuming you don’t just want to keep your Kamado Joe in a nest, then there IS probably one more thing you’re gonna want pretty soon after you get your KJ.

 Now if you are a handy man, there are lots of plans on the internet about how to make your own custom kamado grill table.
-Unfortunately I’m not crafty so I got my table from Etsy.
-There are a lot of options on Etsy and I did a lot of research.
-Ultimately I chose to go with a company called Rustic Wood Worx – I’m glad I did.
-They did a great job.
+Unfortunately I’m not crafty so I purchased my table online.

 Don't Forget the COVER...